NICHD-BSPC/multiome-wf/docs/workflows/overview-wf.rst

   if the config is well-formatted.

 - Various files can be used to specify cluster-specific parameters if the workflows are being run in a high-performance cluster environment.
-For example, a config file ``config/clusterconfig.yaml`` can be used to specify global and rule-specific memory and disk-space requirements for the Snakefile to use at run-time.
-For more details, see :ref:`cluster`.
+For more details, carefully read the section :ref:`cluster`.